alders/mythtv-stream-hls-dash/README.md

 - Simple browser UI.
 - Transcode videos to user defined (UI select dropdown list) renditions for adaptive playback.
-- A Live TV UI allows for the selection a channel from a dropdown list.
+- A Live TV UI allows for channel selection from a dropdown list.
-- Configure your preferred languages in the `php` files.
+- Optionally configure your preferred languages in the `php` files.
 - Optionally a ramdisk can be used for in memory handling of playlist type `live`.
 - Optionally shutdown lock can be used to prevent MythWelcome from